Breast and Cervical Cancer Control Navigation Program

-Family Planning women enrolled in the BCCCNP are eligible to receive cervical diagnostic services.
+Family Planning women enrolled in the BCCCNP are eligible to receive cervical screening and diagnostic services.

 In the event of a diagnosis of breast or cervical cancer through the BCCCNP, a woman may be eligible for Medicaid coverage.
 If eligible, Medicaid will pay for all of her medical expenses for as long as she is being treated for the cancer.
 Once treatment is no longer needed, the woman is then potentially eligible (once again, based upon age and income) for continued annual screening services through the BCCCNP.

 A woman remains eligible for Medicaid coverage until:

 - Her health professional deems the woman is free from cancer an will not require continued cancer therapy or